 Removal of Directors

-- A company may remove a director before the expiry of the period of his office through an ordinary resolution;
+- A company may remove a director before the expiry of the period of their office through an ordinary resolution;

 - On receipt of notice of the resolution, the company shall send a copy of the notice to the concerned director, who shall be entitled to be heard on the resolution at the meeting.

-- A vacancy shall be filled by the company in the meeting in which he was removed by the appointment of another director in his place but a special notice is required.
-The director so appointed shall hold office until the date up to which his predecessor would have held office if he had not been removed;
+- A vacancy shall be filled by the company in the meeting in which they were removed by the appointment of another director in their place but a special notice is required.
+The director so appointed shall hold office until the date up to which their predecessor would have held office if they had not been removed;

 - A director who is removed from office shall not be re-appointed as a director by the Board.